ChristK/IMPACTncd_Engl/README.md

-IMPACTncd_Engl is an implementation of the IMPACTncd framework, developed by Chris Kypridemos with contributions from Max Birkett, Karl Emmert-Fees, Anna Head, Brendan Collins, Martin O'Flaherty, Peter Crowther (Melandra Ltd), Maria Guzman-Castillo, Amandine Robert, and Piotr Bandosz.
+IMPACTncd_Engl is an implementation of the IMPACTncd framework, developed by Chris Kypridemos with contributions from Max Birkett, Karl Emmert-Fees, Anna Head, Brendan Collins, Martin O'Flaherty, Peter Crowther (Melandra Ltd), Maria Guzman-Castillo, Amandine Robert, Piotr Bandosz, and Adithi R. Upadhya.

 Several research grants have supported its development including grants from the Health Foundation, NIHR, EU Horizon2020, Liverpool City Council, MRC, NIH, and the National Cerebral and Cardiovascular Center in Japan.